tea-dash/e-gift-cards/README.md

 Would you like me to modify any section or add more details? where do i put this file

-I notice you're trying to add gift card options to the HTML file.
-However, since this is a React application, we should create this as a React component instead of putting it directly in the HTML file.
-Let's create a new component for the gift card options:
-;
-Then, you can use this component in your GiftCardPurchase page.
-Update your GiftCardPurchase.tsx:
-;
-As for the HTML file (frontend/public/index.html), you should remove the gift card options section and keep it simple:
->
-This approach:
-Keeps the gift card options as a React component
-Uses Chakra UI for consistent styling
-Maintains proper state management
-Provides better user experience with proper form validation Integrates well with the existing React application structure

 ## API Endpoints